-Christmas Village: From Nov 24-Dec 24, Romare Bearden park in Uptown will be transformed to a quaint European village market.
+Christmas Village: From Nov 24-Dec 24, Romare Bearden Park in Uptown will be transformed into a quaint European village market.
 There will be food vendors, family activities, live performances, hand-made items for sale, and visits from Santa.
 For the full experience, order a cup of Glühwein, a mulled wine served warm.

 Best Christmas Pageant Ever: The Children’s Theatre of Charlotte is doing this musical comedy from Nov 25-Dec 23 at the McColl Family Theatre.
 Tickets start at $12, but several days are close to selling out!
 The Children’s Theatre offers a sensory-friendly performance as well as a sign language interpreted performance (check the website for exact dates).